15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify login page displays error message by checking content of `#message`

 ## Test Case R1.8a
-Password has to meet the required complexity: minimum length 6, at least one upper case, at least one lower case, and at least one special character
+Password has to meet the required complexity: minimum length 6, at least one upper case, at least one lower case, and at least one special character.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called